ayabtg/Bioinformatics_Project/README.md

 # Step 3 — Scoring New RNA Structures
 1. Input Data:

-Place any RNA structures to be scored in:
+Place any RNA structures (.pdb format) to be placed in:
 ```
 TP_RNA/data/pdb_set/
 ```